 Students are financially responsible for all books issued to them, whether lost or damaged excessively.
 The school district will not be responsible for any possessions or belongings (VALUABLE OR NOT) stolen from school property.

 THEFT/VALUABLES

-The school and school district are not responsible for items stolen from school property.
+The school and school district are not responsible for

 Parents and Students: It is strongly advised that items of value (even sentimental value) should never be brought to school.
-This includes toys, personal electronic devices, cell phones or gaming systems.